I haven’t been posting many ride reports lately. That’s due to a combination of reasons:

 I quite enjoyed my stay at Harpers Ferry.
 I don’t think the natural beauty of the area (at the confluence of the Potomac and Shenandoah Rivers) quite lives up to Jefferson’s description of it, but it’s a really fascinating historical town.

-I woke up on the fifth day with a sense of purposes, but also with a sense of sadness: this would be my last day on the trail.
-The C&O is really well-maintained in the area around Harpers Ferry, even rivalling the GAP.
+I woke up on the fifth day with a sense of purpose, but also with a sense of sadness: this would be my last day on the trail.
+The C&O is really well-maintained in the area around Harpers Ferry, even rivaling the GAP.
 This made me hopeful that perhaps the trail surface might stay similarly nice all the way to Washington, but alas, it was not to be.
 The trail conditions quickly began deteriorating as I left Harpers Ferry behind.

 I arrived at White’s Ferry for lunch, having a spicy chicken sandwich at pretty much the only place to eat in the area, the White’s Ferry Grill.
 I was again the only one eating here.
 The sandwich was okay, but one thing left a pretty bad taste in my mouth: the restaurant staff refused to let me refill my bottles with tap water, citing restaurant policy.
 Of course they aren’t obligated to do so, but letting someone fill up a bottle with tap water seems like the most basic level of trail kindness that you can give.
 They wanted me to buy a bottle of water instead, which I refused to do on principle.